MatthewPierson/1033-OTA-Downgrader/README.md

 Only supports the iPhone 5s (6,1 and 6,2).
 YOU DO NOT NEED PREVIOUSLY SAVED BLOBS.
-PLEASE DON'T ASK ME IF YOU NEED BLOBS, IT'S ANNOYING
+PLEASE DON'T ASK ME IF YOU NEED BLOBS, IT'S ANNOYING TO GET THE SAME QUESTION 1000+ TIMES
 -------------------------------------------

 Has been tested on macOS Mojave and Catalina, on both fresh installs and not fresh.